-TEXTBOOKS, ELECTRONIC TEXTBOOKS, TECHNOLOGICAL EQUIPMENT, AND OTHER INSTRUCTIONAL MATERIALS textbooks, laptops, and technological equipment may also be provided to students, depending on the course and course objectives.
+TEXTBOOKS, ELECTRONIC TEXTBOOKS, TECHNOLOGICAL EQUIPMENT, AND OTHER INSTRUCTIONAL MATERIALS

+District-approved instructional materials are provided to students free of charge for each subject or class.
+Any books must be covered by the student, as directed by the teacher, and treated with care. textbooks, laptops, and technological equipment may also be provided to students, depending on the course and course objectives.
 A student who is issued a damaged item should report the damage to the teacher.
 Any student failing to return an item in acceptable condition loses the right to free textbooks and technological equipment until the item is returned or the damage paid for by the parent; however, the student will be provided the necessary instructional resources and equipment for use at school during the school day.